toribnax/swe432tomcat/README.md

  ```

 Finally, the servlet can use database persistence via the EntryManager instance to save (`save(...)`) a new entry and rendering all the entries in the database in a HTML table (`getAllAsHTMLTable()`).

-### Avoiding XSS attacks
-A common way to attack (web) apps is to inject malicious code in data captured from user inputs -- Cross-Site Scripting.
-Since it is common to generate HTML content from user data, an attacker may add executable code that will trigger in the page.
-For example, adding `<script>function xss(){location.href='https://www.google.com'} </script><button onclick="xss()">click me</button>` in the name in any of the Persistence examples will succeded on adding a malicious button that takes you to `google.com` once clicked.
-The database fails because of the table column not accepting more than 50 characters.
-Consider using [Jsoup](https://jsoup.org/) to sanitize data when capturing user inputs in your services, and also when sending them back to your front-end.

 # Grading: sharing your repo with the TA
 Your assignment's repo must be private at all times and for me to grade your code, please add me as a contributor.
 My username is luminaxster.